NirmitAgrawal/Website/README.md

 # Website

-A summarization of my work
-A website that contains all my previous work
+A Website which contains a summarization of my previous work